Adjusting High-Reps Percentages for Lower Body Lifts

 When we squat, we lift approximately 65% of our bodyweight (more or less, bit this is a rule of thumb), since we are not lifting our legs.
 Hence, the 1RM needs to be increased for 65% of BW, and 65% needs to be deducted from total system load when calculating how much we need to put on our backs when prescribing using percentages (see the Pull-up example).

-To keep long story short, I am explaining how to do this in Strength Card Builder.
-Enjoy and let me know what you think.
+To cut the long story short, in this video I am explaining in more details how to do this in Strength Card Builder.